privacypatterns/patterns/patterns/Platform-for-Privacy-Preferences.md

     {%hyde

     title: "Platform for Privacy Preferences"
+    type: pattern
     excerpt: "Use privacy policies which consist of standardized and extensible vocabulary and data element sets, both of which user agents should be aware of, in order to streamline their review by eliminating redundancies."
-    status: pattern
-    type: pattern
     categories:
         - inform
         - provide
+    use: Policy-matching-display Privacy-aware-network-client
+    com: Dynamic-Privacy-Policy-Display
+    status: pattern
+    address:

     %}

 [TOC]